jameslamb/doppel-cli/README.md

 Bug reports, questions, and feature requests should be directed to [the issues page](https://github.com/jameslamb/doppel-cli/issues).

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to contribute.

+`doppel-cli` attempts to adhere to Core Infrastructure Initiative (CII) best practices for open source projects.
+See [the project's CII page](https://bestpractices.coreinfrastructure.org/en/projects/3918) for an explanation of how `doppel-cli` meets these requirements.